 - cream cheese, to serve (or sub vegan cream cheese)

 - fresh dill, to serve (optional)

-Add leek, carrots, and celery, and sauté 4-5 minutes.
+- Add leek, carrots, celery and salt, and sauté 4-5 minutes.
 Add garlic and sauté 1-2 minutes.
 Increase heat to medium high, and add wine.
 Allow wine to cook down for 1-2 minutes, then lower heat to medium.
 Add tomatoes, and sauté 1-2 minutes.

-Add lentils, bay leaves, 2 tsp salt, and 2 cups water.
+- Add lentils, bay leaves, and 2 cups water.
 Bring mixture to a boil, and simmer about 40 minutes until most of the water has cooked down.

 - When lentils are finished cooking, remove bay leaves.

 - To serve: Smear crackers with cream cheese, and top with lentils and dill (optional) right before serving.

 - These hors d'oeuvres WILL GET SOGGY if left to sit.
 Add the lentils as you're serving.

 - Alternatively, arrange the crackers with cream cheese on a tray, and allow guests to scoop their own lentil salad on top.